 By the time of Richard’s birth, Sir Charles had died and the estate started to decay.
 Some people thought Richard’s father was Sir Charles’s son.
 But it was George Stimson, a randy revolutionary war veteran.
 Stimson, according to church records, had “made attempts on the chastity of several women.”

 One of those women was Dinah.
 Slavers had captured her on the Guinea coast and sold her on a Boston pier.
-But in 1769, a slave in Cambridge, Mass., brought suit against his master, who settled out of court.
+But in 1769, a slave in Cambridge, Mass., brought suit against his master.
 He won his freedom and payment for his work.
-Soon after, Frankland’s estate did the same.
-So Dinah was free and so were her children.
+Soon after, Frankland’s estate freed Dinah and her children and paid them for their work.

 Richard Potter spent the first 10 years of his life between the Hopkinton estate and Frankland’s townhouse in Boston.
 He learned to read at the Hopkinton District School.
 At the age of 10 he went into service for two years with Isaac Surriage, Agnes’ brother.
-Then he engaged himself to Samuel Dillaway, a Boston merchant.
-At around age 16, he took a trip to Europe with William Skinner, Dillaway’s son-in-law.
-They traveled to various European cities and Richard, always nimble and quick, picked up skills as a ropedancer and tightrope walker.
+Then he engaged himself to a Boston merchant.
+At around age 16, he took a trip to Europe with the merchant’s son-in-law.
+There Richard, always nimble and quick, picked up skills as a ropedancer and tightrope walker.

 From there the outlines of his life get muddy.
 He went to work at the New Hampshire Hotel in Portsmouth.
 An Italian tightrope walker named Signior Manfredi brought his show to that city, and Richard Potter may have joined him then as a minor performer in the troupe.